Why Do You Need Title Insurance? In Plain English

 What sorts of issues are covered?
 Here’s a short list of some of the more common risks that can cause a loss or encumbrance of title:

 What happens if any of these defects or hidden risks are discovered?
 Title insurance covers the cost of defending any lawsuit against your title as insured.
 It will also rectify any issues discovered, or pay any losses for the insured.
-It is important to understand that these claims can arise from a past event that could not be discovered in a public record search.
+According to experts from Lowered Rates, it is important to understand that these claims can arise from a past event that could not be discovered in a public record search.
 Therein (oops, legal word) lies the true value of title insurance.

 So the answer is simple.
 You need title insurance because it provides peace of mind in knowing that the property you are buying and the investment you are making is a safe one.